nat-davydova/smoothScrollTo-concept/README.md

 const absoluteAnimationProgress = Math.min(elapsedTime / scrollDuration, 1);
 ```

-### Animation Progress normalization by Bezier Curve
+### Get the animation progress normalization by Bezier Curve

-#### Animation Easings

-If you want a simple linear animation, you can skip this step.
+Now we have a linear animation progress.
 However, we often prefer non-linear animations that are a bit more intricate, featuring nice easing effects, such as starting slow, speeding up, and then slowing down again towards the end.

 You can explore the most popular animation easing types based on Bezier Curves at [easings.net](https://easings.net/#).
 I've chosen the [easeInOutQuad](https://easings.net/#easeInOutQuad) mode for this project.
 On this page, you can find a function that calculates this easing effect: